* Bunds stable before ECB meeting, Spanish yields rise

 By Marius Zaharia

 Spain sold just shy of 4 billion euros of three bonds on Thursday, with higher demand than at previous auctions and yields falling on two of them.

-German Bunds were little changed as the European Central Bank was seen keeping policy steady at a rate-setting meeting
+German Bunds were little changed as the European Central Bank was seen keeping policy steady at a rate-setting meeting later on.

 The auction in Spain signalled that investors are confident that Madrid will request a bailout at some point, paving the way for the ECB to buy its bonds and lower its borrowing costs.

 Analysts warn that markets may soon lose their patience.